basecamp/handbook/benefits-and-perks.md

 ### Short-term Disability

 On top of Paid Time Off, Basecamp offers a self-funded short-term disability (STD) plan to all its employees.
 If you fall ill or injure yourself and are unable to work because of it, let us know and you can take 30 days off at 100% pay.
 If after that, you're still unable to work, Basecamp's STD policy kicks in and you'll continue to earn 60% of your pay until you're better, up to 3 months off.
 These days are an emergency reserve, in addition to your vacation/sick time described above.
 If after this period of time, you still cannot work, talk to your manager, Jason, David, or Andrea, and we will discuss what comes next on a case-by-case basis.

+### Employee Assistance Program (EAP)
+Basecamp's EAP is through ComPsych, and it provides a confidential avenue for you to get assistance with issues regarding behavioral and emotional health, family, legal, financial, wellness or other personal matters.
+When you call or email our provider, you'll be connected to a certified clinician who can help you one-on-one at that time, or who can refer you to someone in your area for longer-term help.
+Services range from immediate or crisis mental health care to phone-help on your 401k investments to a referral to a lawyer in your area to help with your estate planning.
+Because we use the EAP, you also receive discounts on those referrals to professionals.

+### Pet Insurance
+For your fur babies!
+Basecamp doesn't contribute to this plan at all, but everyone gets a 10% discount on this insurance you might otherwise buy.
+There are no set rates, but you can visit Basecamp's portal on Figo's website to get your quote and sign up.
+There's no open enrollment period to sign up for pet insurance.

 ### Summer Hours